 The owner of a townhouse or condo must pay property taxes.

 Today, the states with the highest property tax rates are New Jersey, and Illinois, New Hampshire.

 A condo, or condominium, is a building that has many different living areas in it.
 Each area has its own entrance, even if to a hallway, and its own amenities, such as bathroom and kitchen.
 It is very similar to an apartment.

-The difference is that in a condo, you own the area that you live in.
+The difference is that in a condo, you own the space you live in.
 While you can rent a condo, in most cases, you will buy it instead.
 When you do rent a condo, you’re renting the area that one person owns rather than renting from the building owner.

-Condos aren’t owned by one person, they are owned by the community.
-They are owned by the tenants collectively.
+Owning a condo involves paying property taxes.
+Each unit has an owner but the building is owned by the condo owners.
 While one person may have purchased it to begin with, contracts ensure equal rights within the community.

 What Is A Townhouse?

-A townhouse is simply a house that is sandwiched by two other houses.
+A townhouse is a house that doesn’t have more space.
 There may be a backyard, but there is no access to the exterior sides of the house.
 The house on Full House is a townhouse if that helps.

 A townhouse can be rented or owned and can even be turned into a duplex.
 It is simply a style of house instead of a type of housing.
-However, townhouses and condos can look very similar upon first glancing at them.
+Townhouses offer access to townhouse communities.